Cathay Pacific First Class Lounge London Heathrow

 WiFi in this lounge is easy to connect to, and functional – my video call connected seamlessly, so I imagine you’d be able to stream without issue.

-Bottom Line: Qantas Lounge London Heathrow
+Conclusion: Qantas Lounge London Heathrow

 Qantas has a beautiful outstation lounge in London Heathrow that is reminiscent of their lounge in Hong Kong.
 I don’t quite think this lounge has the functionality of the Hong Kong lounge, especially workstation-wise, though I really enjoyed my stay.